cds-astro/cds-fitstable-rust/README.md

 See [fitstable-cli](crates/cli) for a standalone command line tool.
 Among the features, you get a multi-threaded FITS to CSV conversion.

+The standalone code also serve as an example of how to use the library.

 ToDo
 ----